Jake McCarthy Player Props: Diamondbacks vs. Rockies

 Jake McCarthy At The Plate

-- McCarthy has two doubles, a triple, a home run and seven walks while batting .162.
+- McCarthy has two doubles, a triple, a home run and seven walks while hitting .182.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.